UCL Department of Information Studies: Libraries

 The UCL library system comprises 17 libraries located across several sites within the main UCL campus and across Bloomsbury, linked together by a central networking catalogue and request system called Explore.
 The libraries contain a total of over 2 million books.

 Main Library

-It is now the largest Library but it origins as the Small Library in the Wilkins Building.
+UCL's Main Library is now the largest Library ar UCL but it originated as the Small Library in the Wilkins Building.
 It is located on the 1st floor of the Wilkins Building.

 History

 It is the earliest library opened in the Wilkins Building just over a year after the first UCL Librarian, Revd Dr Francis Augustus Cox was appointed in 1827.
 The first UCL Librarian, Revd Dr Francis Augustus Cox, was appointed in 1827.

 The first purpose-built General Library opened in 1849 and was later renamed after the Professor of Architecture who designed it, Thomas Leverton Donaldson.

-In 1907 the Library expanded to take up the whole length of the first floor of the Wilkins Building and became the Main Library, still very popular with students today and often appearing in films and television programmes.
+In 1907 the Library expanded to take up the whole length of the first floor of the Wilkins Building and became the Main Library.
+It is still very popular with students today and often appearing in films and television programmes.

 It contains collections relating to the arts and humanities, economics, history, law and public policy.